stonerlab/Stoner-PythonCode/doc/UserGuide/install.rst

 .. note::

-   These isntrctions are for members of the University of Leeds Condensed Matter Physics Group.
-External users are recommended to
-    download the source from GitHub
+   These instructions are for members of the University of Leeds Condensed Matter Physics Group.
+External users are recommended to download the source from GitHub

 The source code for the Stoner python module is kept on github using the git